 Oftentimes new backpackers use a backpack incorrectly.
-They tighten the shoulder and chest straps thereby carrying too much weight on their shoulders.
+They tighten the shoulder and chest straps too tight, thereby carrying too much weight on their shoulders.
 But does this cause the hands to swell?
 First, we need to understand what causes swelling at the physiological level.
 Swelling is when fluid enters your fingers and stays there, leaving them “puffed up.”

 Blood Vessel Compression

 First, the area will experience ischemia or lack of blood flow.
-The hands and fingers may blanch (turn white) or become light blue.
-Meaning they are not getting enough oxygen.
+The hands and fingers may blanch (turn white) or become light blue, meaning they are not getting enough oxygen.
 Also, they may feel tight, but not necessarily swollen.
 The longer the compression, the more painful this becomes.

-The nerves from the shoulder area become compressed.
-This leads to tingling and eventual numbness to the hands and fingers.
-Like when your foot falls asleep after sitting on it for too long.
+The nerves from the shoulder area also become compressed.
+This leads to tingling and eventual numbness in the hands and fingers.
+This is like when your foot falls asleep after sitting on it for too long.
 This does not lead to swelling, but just an uncomfortable feeling in your hands.

 The Lymphatic System